fedezocco/ThermoVisMedRob/README.md

 of one of the three screws.
 The cable is a disturbance and the main cause of the spikes in the tracking error as the neural network was trained without it.

-**00:55-01:12**: Analogous to Part 2, with the only difference that the screw being tracked is located on the top-right corner of the PCB.
+**00:55-01:12**: Analogous to the previous part, with the only difference that the screw being tracked is located on the top-right corner of the PCB.